cheribaker/garden/content/notes/culture.md

 "The mountain is out" = Mt.
 Rainier is visible.
 Always cause for happiness!
 Someday it will explode and take out half the region, but until then: *ain't she pretty?*

 "Eat a bag of Dick's" = Dick's burgers is a delicious, inexpensive, and beloved burger joint.
-Sometimes you're hungry and on a budget and you will crave a bag of Dick's.
+Sometimes, you're hungry and on a budget and you will crave a bag of Dick's.

 "Sunbreak" = During our long dark (5-8 months of gray skies) the sun will occasionally shine down.
 This is a sunbreak and it's an immediate excuse to slack off at work and go outside.

+"The Seattle Freeze" = The idea that it's difficult to make friends here.
+It's both true and untrue.
+Meetups, group hikes, and volunteering are all good ways to make friends in the area.

 ### **Personal Space**